IOSM-bannerUKSA_

 Emerging potential for micro-gravity factories, delivering in-orbit manufacturing of high-performance materials such as defect free semi-conductors.

 Additionally, there is rising international pressure to establish sustainable behaviour norms and solutions for low earth orbit.
-All of the above activities promote the move away from single-use satellites and the potential to guide the direction of future internationally based programmes that maintain and enhance the UK’s leading position in the IOSM sector.
+All of the above activities promote the move away from single-use satellites and the potential to guide the direction of future internationally based programmes that maintain and enhance the UK’s leading position in the ISAM sector.

-IOSM can enable a space economy where space craft are maintained and repaired, reducing risks to critical infrastructure reliant on space assets.
+ISAM can enable a space economy where space craft are maintained and repaired, reducing risks to critical infrastructure reliant on space assets.

 vicon-iosm-yard-3-edited